dxdesjardins/GDPool/README.md

 Setup
 ----
 No setup is required.
-A PoolManager Instance will automatically be created and added to the scene if called and one did not exist.
-You may optionally choose to add the PoolManager Class as an Autoload (recommended).
+A PoolManager instance will automatically be created and added to the scene if called and one did not exist.
+You may optionally choose to add the PoolManager class as an Autoload (recommended).

 Usage
 ----
 This project consists of:

-1. A PoolManager Singleton Class that allows you to easily pool scene objects.
+1. A PoolManager Singleton class that allows you to easily pool scene objects.
 The Singleton will be automatically instantiated and added to the root node of the project if it does not exist when called.

 2. A generic ObjectPool class that can be used for non-Godot objects.

-3. A ReturnToPool Node Class that will be added as a child of the scene being pooled.
+3. A ReturnToPool Node class that will be added as a child of the scene being pooled.

 When a pooled object is instantiated, a ReturnToPool child component will be automatically added to it.
 This component will ensure that the object is returned back to the pool after being removed from the scene tree or during OnReturnObjectsToPool.Invoke()